MonashDeepNeuron/HPC-Training/src/chapter7/synchronisation.md

 # Synchronisation

-Synchronisation is the task of coordinating multiple of processes (or threads) to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.
+Definition: Synchronisation is the task of coordinating multiple of processes (or threads) to join up or handshake at a certain point, in order to reach an agreement or commit to a certain sequence of action.

 ## Race Condition